JeevesGB/GTDyno/README.md

 ## Notes

+   **You are free to alter and edit this code however you see fit.**

 - Changes are kept in memory.
-To export, you can add a "Save to CSV" feature or use pandas' `to_csv()` in the code.
+To export, you need to click either "Save to CSV" or "SAVE AS".
 - The editor enforces numeric types for numeric fields.
 - The UI is optimized for Windows and dark mode.